technique

 Shooting “panos” has become more popular in the last few years with the advent of point-and-shoot digital cameras that stitch the image in-camera for you, but if you want to shoot a panorama with your SLR, there are some things to consider.
 First, and this should be a no-brainer, pick something interesting to shoot.
 It may look impressive as is, but if you pick out something with substance, it will look even better!

 So you’ve got your vista picked out.
 Now what?
 In my experience, the key to producing quality panoramas is making sure your tripod is level.
 If this is the case, you will have much better luck at the stitching process.
-I have used two different methods to level my gear; the first is via a 2-stop process that’s super cheap.
+I have used two different methods to level my gear; the first is via a two-step process that’s super cheap.

 My tripod does not have a built-in bubble level, so I start by removing the head, and placing a bubble level (~$3 at Ace Hardware) on the tripod.
 Tinker with the lengths of your tripod legs until you level the tripod.
 Now, put your head back on, and you’ll see that it can rotate on a level base.